giantswarm/docs/src/content/advanced/gitops/index.md

 ## Creating your repo structure

-A gitops repository can have any arbitrary structure.
-This provides flexibility to adapt the repo to your own infra sructure.
-In giant swarm we have a clear hierarchical structure and we recommend to use this structure.
-This provides some advantages:
+Whilst a gitops repository can have any arbitrary layout which provides flexibility in adapting the repo to your own infrastructure, At giant swarm we recommend a clear hierarchical structure for your repository which provides a number of advantages:

+- The general layout of the repository closely mirrors infrastructure defined within giant swarm.
-- It's easy to locate things and know what and where is being deployed
+- It's easy to locate resources and know what they are and where they are deployed.
-- If you need support from us, our engineers will easily understand the structure
+- Our engineers are familiar with the layout which saves time during support requests.

 The recommended structure (simplified) is: